Cost of 3D Printing Projects

 Customized Quotes:

-• Each project is different.
+Each project has a different price.
 We provide fixed price quotes based on an existing model or a sketch/drawing.
-The key determinate is the complexity of the design.
+The key determinate is the complexity of the design and its size.
 When factors might change, prior to printing, we provide an estimate (not fixed price) instead.

 Electronic Model Requirement:

-• The absolute best and cheapest way of making an electronic model is from source material such as an engineering (blueprint) drawing.
+The next cheapest way of making an electronic model is from source material such as an engineering (blueprint) drawing.

-• An electronic model file (".stl" or “.step”) is required to begin a 3D print.
+An electronic model file (".stl" or “.step”) is required to begin a 3D print.
 You could supply this from your own source, if available.
+It is the cheapest way.

-• If unavailable, modeling is necessary to create one, which can be time-consuming for complex geometries.
+If unavailable, modeling is necessary to create one, and will cost more.

 Modeling